TDMJ10/KOMI/README.md

 Al Faridul Karim

-Naseef Nazrul Islam

 Muntasir Mubeen

-Respect to their choice of remaining anonimous: Kami, Striker, Duck, Nag
+Keeping them Anonymous: Kami, Striker, Nag

 For keeping me motivated to keep working on this